mabrasil/slides-pylestras-2015/README.md

-# Construindo aplicações Híbridas com Ionic
+# Aventurando-se com metadados: Micro Data e Open Graph

-Slides from my talk at 3º CocoaHeads Fortaleza about building hybrid mobile apps with Ionic Framework.
+Slides from my talk at IX Pylestras about metadata, focusing in Microdata and Open Graph.

 ## Tools